SchwarzIT/onyx/apps/docs/src/development/packages/playwright-utils.md

 ### adjustSizeToAbsolutePosition

 Sets the component size to fit all absolute positioned content so it is fully included in screenshots.
-Useful if component includes flyouts etc. that use CSS `position: absolute`.
+Useful if component includes flyouts or popovers that use CSS `position: absolute`.

 ```tsx
 import { adjustSizeToAbsolutePosition } from "@sit-onyx/playwright-utils";